Simultaneous Spatial and Functional Form

 functional form of the dependent variable first and the spatial transformation second.

-This seems a more natural formulation than transformation of the functional form of
+This seems a more natural formulation than transformation of the functional form of since the

 functional form of the dependent variable often has an interesting subject matter